Cartography-jpl/afids-conda-package/README.md

 # afids-conda-package

 This contains conda recipes for building the afids system in conda, or for using prebuilt afids package to install in conda.
+(GeoCal/pynitf NPO 20999-CP AFIDS/VICAR NPO 52175-CP)

 Conda is a packaging system (e.g., similar to redhat "yum" or debian "apt-get").
 It is different than other packaging systems in that 1) it can